grasdk/Synology-NAS-tricks/README.md

 Since Hyper Backup tasks can be scheduled, it would be nice to schedule the NASes' joining and leaving the VPN too, but this capability is not built-in to the task scheduler or the network settings.

+I'm sharing the scripts here, because the information about how to connect to VPN via scripts on synology is sparse and this worked for me.

 ## Scripts

 The scripts in this repository allow you to have your NAS join and leave the VPN via a script, which you can then schedule in the task scheduler.
-Use the scripts at your own risk.
-I take no responsibility for damage or misconfiguration directly or indirectly caused by the use of these scripts.

 Both scripts are only tested in a scenario with a single vpn configuration.

+*Use the scripts at your own risk.
+I take no responsibility for damage or misconfiguration directly or indirectly caused by the use of these scripts.*

 ### `vpn_connect.sh`